-The CHW selection process should be an open and transparent process within each community.
+CHW selection should be an open and transparent process within each community.
 Though requiring more time and additional effort, having the right CHW for the job in each community is critical to an effective program-and one of the most important components in community participation.
-Communities are complex and vary in their dynamics, making community participation in the CHW selection process critical, whether the CHW is ultimately community selected or state-selected.
+In all communities, there are people and/or groups that dominate decisions about resource utilization.
+It is critical to recognize the influence of these people and to recognize that selection will most likely face issues of power and control.
+Communities are complex and vary in their dynamics, making community participation in the CHW selection process critical, whether the CHW is ultimately community selected or state selected.

-Box 3.
+Box 4.
 Common CHW selection criteria